pokt-network/pocket-network-protocol/utility/README.md

 A `GeoZone` is a representation of a physical geo-location the actors advertise that they are in.

-For example, `GeoZone 0001` could represent `US East` or a certain quadrant using an alternative mapping mechanism.
+For example, `GeoZone 0001` could represent `US East`, but alternative coordinate systems such as [Uber's H3](https://h3geo.org) or [PostGIS](https://postgis.net/) could be used as well.

-TODO: Geozone details

-- Provide examples such as PostGIS or uber's system
-- Explain the economic upside/downside here
-- Explain that it's not an IP address
+There is no formal requirement or validation (e.g. IP verification) for an actor to be physically located in the GeoZone it registers in.
+However, crypto-economic incentives promote actors to be close to where they are physically located to receive and provide the best service possible.

 #### 3.1.4 Actor Replacements

-Since a single Session extends multiple blocks, an actor could potentially send an on-chain transaction to exit (e.g. unstake) prematurely.
+Since a single Session extends multiple blocks, an actor could potentially send an on-chain transaction to exit (e.g. Unstake) prematurely.
 Any rewards for that Session for that actor are invalidated, and penalties may be applied.
 A replacement actor (e.g. a Servicer) will be found and dynamically added to the session in the closest following block.

 #### 3.1.5 Rate Limits